mcamou/rock-paper-scissors/Notes.md

 To me this feels a bit better.
 We could also have a full JSON body for the user's selection but it's probably overkill for this.
 If you want to play a computer vs computer game, you leave out the item parameter.

+For unit testing purposes, we need to create the GameRegistry and inject it into the ApiService.
+That will allow us to inject a mock game registry during testing.
+In the future we can make it an Actor and have it also create the Games, so that we can have, for example, a backend server which runs the games and a frontend server which runs only the web interface) but for the current problem that is overkill (YAGNI).
+A part here that is a bit ugly is the population of this GameRegistry.
+I would like to have it auto-populated by the GameDefinitions, but this will do away with the possibility of plugging in a different one for testing.
+Therefore, the population will currently have to be done by the Main class.